Staff MEMBERS

 JESSICA KOVATCH (United Alumni) is a 2019 graduate from Saint Francis University with a major in marketing and management.
 As a freshman, she was the Northeast conference and ECAC Rookie of the Year.
 Jess Kovatch led all NCAA freshman in scoring with 20.9 ppg and was named a "Face in the Crowd" in the February 29th edition of Sports Illustrated.
 As a sophomore, she was named to the North East conference First Team, was an ECAC All-Star, and was named to the Nancy Lieberman Watch List for nation's top point guard.
 She became the 25th player to reach 1,000 points in 47 games or fewer.
 As a Junior, she set the NCAA record for most threes made in a season with 141. and was a Top 10 Finalist for Lieberman Award.
 Jess Kovatch was also the NEC and ECAC player of the year and finished second in the NCAA in total points and scoring at 24.4 ppg.
 As a Senior, she was named NEC player of the Year and Senior CLASS Award Second Team All American, ECAC First Team All Conference, named to the Wade Trophy Watch List for the best player in college women's basketball, and named to the Preseason Lieberman Watch List.
 She finished her career as the all time leading scorer in school and NEC history with 2,874 points.
 She is also ranked second all time in NCAA history with 472 made three pointers.

 CHRISTOPHER LaBELLE played high school basketball at Trenton Catholic Academy before attending Centenary University.
 At Centenary, he received a bachelor's degree in business management while playing four seasons of collegiate basketball.
 Coach LaBelle finished his career with 1,960 points, 450 assist, and 450 rebounds while earning conference Player-of-the-Year, first team all-conference honors, and set multiple school records.
-Coach LaBelle is currently finishing his master's degree in Leadership and Public Administration while also being an Assistant Coach for the Centenary Women's Basketball program.
+Coach LaBelle is currently finishing his master's degree in Leadership and Public Administration while also being an Head Coach for the Centenary Women's Basketball program.

 SAMANTHA LAPSZYNSKI is currently the graduate assistant for the Fairleigh Dickinson University - Florham Women's Basketball program.
 A New Jersey native, she played high school basketball at Jefferson Township High School.
 In 2012, during Lapszynski's senior year, the team embarked on a 27 game winning streak while she hit the 1,000 point milestone.
 Additionally, she was named the New Jersey Herald Player of the Year.
 Lapszynski played collegiately at Niagara University, earning Second Team All-MAAC honors in 2016.
 While with the Purple Eagles, she was ranked in the top-10 in seven different categories.
 After graduating Summa Cum Laude in 2016 with a Bachelor's Degree in Early Childhood and Childhood Education, Lapszynski played professionally in Europe for three years.
 She spent two years in Poland and one season in Germany.